molly-cactus/rusty_key/README.md

 }.rescue(Exception) { |e|
   # already caught, so this isn't called
 }.rescue { |e|
-  # catches any uncaught StandardError
+  # would catch any uncaught StandardError
 }.ensure! {
   puts "Thank you for following the rules."
 }